Troubleshooting Web source issues

 Multiple URL variants

-Context and symptoms:
+Context and symptoms

-Click for likely cause and resolutionCause: The Web source crawler discovers multiple variants of the same page, each with different URL casings.
-Resolution: If the web server is case insensitive, access the Edit a source JSON configuration panel and set ⚠️ Don’t set |
+Likely cause and resolutionCause The Web source crawler discovers multiple variants of the same page, each with different URL casings.
+Resolution If the web server is case insensitive, make the Web source crawler ignore URL casing.

 |